Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day 8I: Code for finding suitable tablet for Chef to buy.
 Day 9B: Code for finding maximum months for cooler to rent.
 Day 9I: Code for finding whether Chef have to do work on weekdays or not and is he capable of completing his work in week or not.

+Day 10B: Code for finding total chocolates that can be bought.
+Day 10I: Code for checking in and carrying bags based on weight limit.